broadinstitute/AuSPICES/Kill_Nameless_Machines/SETUP.md

 **Retry attempts**: 0

 Copy Kill_Nameless_Machines/`lambda_function.py` into the code area.
+Edit `queue_url = https://sqs.us-east-1.amazonaws.com/123456789123/Killed_Machines_List` to match your queue.
 Deploy.

 # Setup EventBridge

-Create a new rule in Amazon EventBridge.
+Create a new rule in Amazon EventBridge that will trigger the lambda function.

 ### Name and description:
 **Name**: launch_ec2_instance